jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of mass-collaboration Is (Almost) Here in Your Everyday Life

-Say you just moved into a new townhouse and want work on your backyard.
-You shop around and think about what work you want done.
+Say you moved into a new townhouse and want to finish your backyard.
+Typically, you'd shop around and think about what work you want done.
 You're neighbors are doing the same.
-Over the summer months, everyone gets to work, installing patio stones, assembling lawn furniture, hiring contractors, putting in pools, fences, and whatever else you dream up.
+Over the summer months, everyone starts installing patio stones, assembling lawn furniture, hiring contractors, putting in pools, fences, and whatever else you dream up.

 We will always have homes, furniture, renovations etc. The question is, when making our purchases, do we consider the big picture—that our choices matter?
 Today, if we decide to put in native flowering bushes, we help out our hurting bee population.
 If we buy American made, that means our stuff uses greener manufacturing processes and no slave labour.
 If we install Tesla Solar Roofs, we're helping combat climate change and earn American energy independence.